NServiceBusExtensions/Home/README.md

 ### Gold Sponsors

 Support this project by [becoming a Gold Sponsor](https://opencollective.com/nservicebusextensions/order/7001).
 A large company logo will be added here with a link to your website.
-The logo will also be added to all GitHub repositories under the [NServiceBusExtensions organization](https://github.com/NServiceBusExtensions/).
+The logo will also be added to all GitHub repositories under this organization.

 <!--
 <a href="https://opencollective.com/nservicebusextensions/tiers/gold/0/website"><img src="https://opencollective.com/nservicebusextensions/tiers/gold/0/avatar.svg" style="height:70px;"></a>